PerelDamian/w2v/readme.md

 Deliverables which are created with scores of multiples models, can be created by running the deliverabels.py script with no args.

-Running bash diff_params.run.sh will create all needed model needed for the deliverables.
+Running bash diff_params_run.sh will create all needed models for the deliverables.